peipeiwu1119/peijiewu_academicpage.github.io/_pages/about.md

 Leadership and Activities:
 ======
 2019                  Volunteer of “Intelligent Transportation, International Summer School” in Harbin, China. <br>
-Volunteer of “Forum of Chinese Transportation College Dean” in Dalian, China. <br>
+2019                  Volunteer of “Forum of Chinese Transportation College Dean” in Dalian, China. <br>
 2018                  Organizer of “Forum of Chinese Transportation College Dean” in Jinan, China. <br>
-2017                  Harvard Leadership Winter Camp (sponsored by Ming De scholarship). <br>
+2017                  Volunteer of Working Conference of the Steering Committee for Higher Education Transportation Education of the Ministry of Education. <br>
 2017                  Vice president of graduate student’s union of transportation science and engineering school in HIT. <br>
-Volunteer of Working Conference of the Steering Committee for Higher Education Transportation Education of the Ministry of Education. <br>
+2017                  Harvard Leadership Winter Camp (sponsored by Ming De scholarship). <br>
 2014                  Director of Propaganda Department of student’s union of transportation school in CQJTU. <br>
 2013                  Member of Chinese Young Volunteers Association (CYVA). <br>